 Your agent should provide a clear picture of current market conditions in your suburb before recommending a strategy.
 Absorption rate, how many months of stock are available relative to current buyer demand, is one of the clearest indicators.
 A low absorption rate favours sellers; a high one favours buyers.

-Interest rate movements are equally important.
-When the repo rate rises and bond affordability shrinks, the effective buyer pool at your price point narrows.
-A pricing strategy that would have attracted five competing buyers six months ago may attract two today.
-Account for this before setting your number.
+Interest rate moves count for as much.
+When the repo rate rises and bond affordability shrinks, the buyer pool at your price narrows, which is why rising rates change what your price can achieve.
+A strategy that drew five competing buyers six months ago may draw two today.
+Account for that before you set your number.

 How to evaluate your home's unique features